InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 </table>

-#### Global Cookie Storage Update (November 2019)
+#### Global Cookie Storage Update (December 2019)
 - All requests that read from or write to the global cookie in the consensu.org domain must be secured by HTTPS
-- All cookies created must have the following attributes set:
-  - SameSite=None
-  - Secure
+- Additionally, browser cookie policies may require the support of certain attributes (e.g. sameSite, Secure)

 ### TC String Format